front-commerce/developers.front-commerce.com/source/docs/appendices/migration-guides.md

     Moreover, you can now update only the components that handle the markup of a ResizedImage without overriding the core component.
 Please refer to `Image`, `ImageLoading` and `ImageNotFound` in `theme/components/atoms/ResizedImage` folder.
 * `<Input>`: changed input classes

-You should also check that if you override some of the other components
+You should also check that if you have overriden some of the other components.

 ### Variant properties